MayankKakkar-004/WeConnect/README.md

 ## Installation

-To get started with AICTE Webconnect, follow these simple steps:
+To get started with WeConnect, follow these simple steps:

 ### Prerequisites